snellers/eqtools/rrscrape/README.md

 ### Testing

-To try the script out on a small number of characters roster, answer 'N' to the question it asks about performing a full scrape.
+To try the script out on a small number of characters, answer 'N' to the question asked about performing a full scrape.
 This will summarize only a few characters.

 ## Disclaimer